 OK.
 I'm not sure what this project is actually called, but it was for the Buxton Museum in Derbyshire.

-Supplied with some graphics and a storyboard, my role was to create the animation you see below.
-I also did the soundtrack - voices, effects, all of that stuff.
+Supplied with a storyboard and a giant, layered Photoshop file, my role was to create the animation you see below.
+I also created the soundtrack - voices, effects, all of that stuff.
 My favourite bit is the little dog that bounces around the chap sitting underneath the tree.

 Designed to be played on a big telly (some of the elements are quite small) so make sure you make it full-screen when you watch.

-I suspect that it was destined to be a part of a longer video with live action and talking-heads etc. but I haven't seen that bit.
+I suspect that it was destined to have a voice-over and be a part of a longer video with live action and talking-heads etc. but I haven't seen that bit.

 Oh, that's my arm that drags the map into view at the start - now, where do I sign-up for Equity...